 So, you’re thinking about going to Canada “eh”?
 It’s a beautiful country with so much to offer but where do you start?
-Canada is the second largest country in the world, so it can be challenging to fit everything in for a month long trip.
-I’ve simplified the planning process for you, detailing transportation, accommodation, activities and everything in between so you don’t need to!
+Canada is the second largest country in the world, so it can be challenging to fit everything in for a one month long trip.
+I’ve simplified the planning process for you, detailing transportation, accommodation, activities and everything in between so you don’t need to.
 This one month Canada Itinerary is perfect for first timers and you’ll see the best the country has to offer.
-We’re starting on the west coast and making our way over to the east, but you could always do this itinerary in verse if that works best for you.
+We start on the west coast and make our way over to the east, but you could always do this itinerary in verse if that works best for you.

 Now let’s get into the good stuff!